cardillan/mindcode/doc/syntax/SYNTAX.markdown

 Mlog keywords can appear in these contexts in Mindcode:

 1. As an argument to Mindustry Logic function calls, at positions where a keyword is expected.
 2. As an argument to inline functions.
-Keyword passed in to an inline function may only be used as arguments to another inline or Mindustry Logic function calls.
+Keyword passed in to an inline function may only be used as arguments to another inline or Mindustry Logic function.
 3. As a value of a constant definition.
-Such constants can, again, be only used as arguments to another inline or Mindustry Logic function calls.
+Such constants can, again, be only used as arguments to an inline or Mindustry Logic function.

+As has already been mentioned, it's not possible to store an mlog keyword in a variable.

 Mlog keywords were introduced in Mindcode 3.2.0.
 For backwards compatibility, it is possible to use a keyword without the `:` prefix in Mindustry Logic function calls.
 This way of specifying mlog keywords is deprecated, however, and generates a warning message.